diyscif/diyscif/scif-thesis.md

 external power connection.
 Vapor barriers are installed on both sides of the drywall.

-An electromagnetic shielding monitoring system according to [section 6.4.6](#shielding-system-function-monitoring) is designed and manufactured to guarantee adequate electromagnetic shielding at all times.
+An electromagnetic shielding monitoring system according to [_section 6.4.7_](#shielding-system-function-monitoring) is designed and manufactured to guarantee adequate electromagnetic shielding at all times.

-In combination, these measures should be able to meet and exceed the NSA 94-106 requirements as outlined in [section 4.3](#electromagnetictempest-1).
+In combination, these measures should be able to meet and exceed the NSA 94-106 requirements as outlined in [_section 4.4_](#electromagnetictempest-shielding-requirements).
 Empirical tests must be carried out on a prototype to verify that the various design assumptions hold up.

 ## Bug Sweeping

-Thorough bug sweeping using state-of-the-art REI equipment is conducted on all construction milestones and before SCIF commissioning.
+Thorough bug sweeping using state-of-the-art equipment is conducted on all construction milestones and before SCIF commissioning.
 Additionally, bug sweeps are carried out quarterly throughout the SCIF's operational lifecycle and when any indications give rise to the suspicion that SCIF security has been breached.